MicrosoftDocs/visualstudio-docs/docs/debugger/visualizer-advanced-scenarios.md

   > [!NOTE]
   > It is important to handle errors that might happen with the request and to inform the user of them here.

-With these changes, your visualizer should be able to handle objects that take a long time to serialize from de *debuggee-side* to the *debugger-side*.
+With these changes, your visualizer should be able to handle objects that take a long time to serialize from the *debuggee-side* to the *debugger-side*.

 ## See also